 Write down your top 5 tasks for the next day.
 I do this every day and I do it on post-its.
 A friend emails herself every evening with her “to-do” list for the next day.
 Write it on a piece of paper and put it on your closed laptop.
-Do you have a white board or task list in your phone?
+Do you have a whiteboard or task list on your phone?

 This takes the priorities out of your head and makes them actions to execute once written down.
 It also removes the stress of having to continually think about them because they are written down and can be retrieved the next day.